 - Textbook.
 You use the textbook (along with using hands-on manipulatives) to teach each concept to your child and have her solve a few practice problems before working independently.

 It usually takes about 10-15 minutes to present the lesson, with about 15-20 minutes for your child to work independently in the workbook.
 But this varies depending on the child and the lesson, of course!
-Workbook lessons in the lower grades are shorter, and then they gradually get longer as children get older.
+Workbook lessons in the lower grades are shorter, and they gradually become longer as children get older.

 And, if you’d like to dive deep into learning how to teach Singapore Math well, check out Math That Makes Sense: How to Teach Elementary Arithmetic.
-It’s my online, self-paced course for parents that teaches you everything you need to know to teach elementary math with confidence.
+It’s my free, online, self-paced course for parents that teaches you everything you need to know to teach elementary math with confidence.

 How much does Singapore Math cost?